shan-weiqiang/shan-weiqiang.github.io/_posts/2024-04-27-condition_variable -fully-explained.md

 # Real world example

-Following is an implementation of thread pool, it basically shows every respect of the usage of `conditional_variable`:
+Following is an implementation of thread pool, it basically shows every respect of the usage of `condition_variable`:

 ```cpp
 #include <cstddef>